-Health Act provides the most appropriate protection for a patient's rights.
+Health Act provides the best protection for a patient's rights.
 The

-Mental Capacity Act can only be used if the
+Mental Capacity Act can only be used if the patient lacks capacity

-It is expected the decision maker will consult with other people to try to find out what the person's views would have
+It is expected the decision maker will ask

+other people to try to find out what the person's views would have

 been.
 This would usually include family members and other people

 close to them.
 The decision maker should also make "all reasonable

 attempts" to help the patient to regain capacity to consent (if

 this is possible).
-An independent specialist is not needed, though the
+An independent specialist is not needed, though

-Capacity Act, regular assessments of the patient's ability to
+assessments of the patient's ability to understand their treatment.

 laws involved are the Mental Heath